Black Holes and Covariance in Effective Quantum Gravity: Effective metrics

-\mysection{spacetime structure of $\dd s_{(1)}^2$} The function $f_{(1)}$ in Eq. \eqref{eq:ds1} has two positive roots for all $M>0$: $x_+=2M$ and $x_-=\zeta^2/\beta-\beta/3$, with $\beta^3=3\zeta^2 \left(\sqrt{81 M^2+3\zeta^2 }-9 M\right).$ This characteristic indicates that the spacetime described by $\dd s_{(1)}^2$ exhibits a double-horizon structure.
-Specifically, it resembles the Reissner-Nordström BH with a small charge \cite{Hawking_Ellis_1973}, featuring an outer horizon at $x_+$ and and an inner horizon at $x_-$.
-Actually, such a causal structure has been observed in loop quantum BH model from various approaches \cite{Munch:2021oqn,Lewandowski:2022zce}.
+The function $f_{1}$ in Eq.~ \eqref{eq:ds1} has two positive roots for all $M>0$: $x_+=2M$ and $x_-=\zeta^2/\beta-\beta/3,$ with $\beta^3=3\zeta^2 \left(\sqrt{81 M^2+3\zeta^2 }-9 M\right).$ This feature indicates that the spacetime described by $\dd s_{(1)}^2$ exhibits a double-horizon structure, similar to the normal Reissner-Nordström BH \cite{Hawking_Ellis_1973}, where the outer and inner horizons locates at $x_+$ and $x_-$ respectively.
+While the classical Schwarzschild singularity is resolved in this spacetime by a transition region connecting a BH to a white hole, a time-like singularity persists at $x = 0$.
+Actually, such a causal structure has been observed in loop quantum BH model from various approaches (see, e.g., \cite{Modesto:2008im,Munch:2021oqn,Lewandowski:2022zce}).